 Business issues are mainly people issues

 It is important to remember that an ERP project is not an IT project, it is a business change project and it has to be approached from the business end.

 Choosing the right people for your project team

-An important aspect that leads to success or failure of any project is the people, those who directly involved in the execution of the project and those who will be affected by it.
-It is the same with ERP project.
-Many organisations failed to acknowledge the people problem.
+An important aspect that leads to the success or failure of any project is the people, who are directly involved in the execution of the project and those who will be affected by it.
+It is the same with ERP projects.
+Many organisations failed to acknowledge people's problems.

-An ERP plan is not just upgrading your current system, it is also educating your employees about the impact of the new system and manage the resistance that may arise.
+An ERP plan is not just upgrading your current system, it is also educating your employees about the impact of the new system and managing the resistance that may arise.